Sadiq Larijani

-Sadiq Ardashir Larijani (Note: صادق اردشیر لاریجانی) (born 12 March 1963) is an Iranian cleric and politician who currently serves as the chairman of Expediency Discernment Council since 2018.
+Sadiq Ardashir Larijani (Note: صادق اردشیر لاریجانی) (born 12 March 1961) is an Iranian cleric and politician who currently serves as the chairman of Expediency Discernment Council since 2018.
 He previously served as the sixth chief justice of Iran from 2009 to 2019.

 Born in Najaf, Iraq, to the Larijani family, Sadiq Larijani began his seminary studies in Qom.
-Larijani served as one of the 12 members of the Guardian Council of the Islamic Republic of Iran for eight years.
+He then served as one of the 12 members of the Guardian Council of the Islamic Republic of Iran for eight years.
 He was appointed head of the judicial system of Iran by supreme leader Ali Khamenei in 2009.

-Larijani is one of the closest aides of Supreme Leader Ali Khamenei and has been regarded by many commentators as one of the four potential successors to Khamenei, along with the latter's son Mojtaba Khamenei, Khamenei's aide Mohsen Araki and Hassan Khomeini, grandson of Ruhollah Khomeini.
+Larijani was one of the closest aides of Supreme Leader Ali Khamenei and was regarded by many commentators as one of the potential successors to Khamenei, along with the latter's son Mojtaba Khamenei, who did succeed his father.

 Early life and education

 Sadiq Ardashir Larijani was born on 12 March 1963 in Najaf, Iraq, to an Iranian family originating from Larijan, Iran.
+The family is reported to belong to the Mazani ethnic group.
 His father, Hashim Larijani, was a high-ranking Shia Islamic scholar and was bestowed the title Grand Ayatollah.
-Amoli had moved to Najaf after reportedly being exiled by Mohammad Reza Pahlavi, the shah of Iran.
+Larijani had moved to Najaf after reportedly being exiled by Mohammad Reza Pahlavi, the shah of Iran.

 Larijani became familiar with both religious sciences and modern sciences as a child.
 He began primary school in 1346 Solar (1966) and finished high school in 1360 Solar (1981).
 After high school, he began his seminary studies in Qom.
 He finished his seminary studies in 1368 Solar (1989) and then began to teach in both seminary and university.
 He became a member of scientific staffs of Qom University and taught many courses in theology and comparative philosophy.
-Larijani is a brother of Ali Larijani (Speaker of the previo Majlis), Mohammad Javad Larijani, Bagher Larijani (Chancellor of Tehran University of Medical Sciences), and Fazel Larijani (Iran's former cultural attaché in Ottawa).
+Larijani is a brother of Ali Larijani (Speaker of the previous Majlis), Mohammad Javad Larijani, Bagher Larijani (Chancellor of Tehran University of Medical Sciences), and Fazel Larijani (Iran's former cultural attaché in Ottawa).

 Career

 Larijani served as one of the 12 members of the Guardian Council of the Islamic Republic of Iran for eight years.
 Described as "relatively junior" or "inexperienced cleric" with "close ties to Iran's military and intelligence agencies", he was appointed head of the judicial system of Iran by supreme leader Ali Khamenei on 14 August 2009.

 According to leading Iranian human rights defense lawyer Mohammad Seifzadeh, the head of the Judicial System of Iran is required to be a Mojtahed with significant experience in the field.
 Larijani, however, was neither an experienced jurist nor a highly ranked cleric and carried the title of Hojjat-ol Eslam up to a few months before his appointment to the post.
-Larijani's tenure as the Chief Justice of Iran ended on 7 March 2019, when the Supreme Leader Ali Khamenei appointed Ebrahim Raisi to succeed him.
+Larijani's tenure as the Chief Justice of Iran was prematurely and abruptly ended on 7 March 2019, at the same time as the publicizing of a high-profile corruption case involving one of his deputies.
+Supreme Leader Ali Khamenei appointed Ebrahim Raisi to succeed him.
+Larijani was also ousted from the Guardian council.